mbabynames search ✿

 Honor Amelia

-"noble and strong" (Honor) meets "industrious" (Amelia).
+"honour" (Honor) meets "industrious" (Amelia).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Amelia (3 syllables) builds on the shorter Honor, giving the name forward momentum.

 Honor Genevieve